-- In the Header/Footer window, change the header information.
-QuickBooks automatically includes your company name, title, subtitle, and today's date in the header. - Change the footer information.
-QuickBooks automatically includes the current page number, and lets you add an extra line of text in the footer. - If you want to change the alignment, select an option from the alignment menu. - (Optional) If you want to apply the header/footer settings to all your reports, click Apply to All.
+- Change the header information.
+QuickBooks automatically includes your company name, title, subtitle, and today's date in the header.
+You can also specify whether you want the header to print on all pages of the report, or only on the first page. - Change the footer information.
+QuickBooks automatically includes the current page number, and lets you add an extra line of text.
+You can also specify whether you want the footer to print on all pages of the report, or only on the first page. - If you want to change the alignment, select an option from the alignment menu. - If you want to apply the header/footer settings to all your reports, click Apply to All.
 QuickBooks uses the title and subtitle of each report, but all other header/footer settings you set here will apply to all reports.